Back to the full dot-point answer

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is the long walls?Show answer
+What are the long walls?Show answer

 In the late 460s and early 450s BC the Athenians built the long walls connecting the city to the Piraeus, around 7 km away.
 Two parallel walls (the North and the Phaleric, later replaced by the Middle or South wall) enclosed the road.
 The system made Athens, in effect, a fortified island: even a Spartan land invasion of Attica could not force surrender as long as the navy controlled the sea and supplies came in through the Piraeus.